Ag & Food Sector Strategy

 Local Food

-by olivemartini, 12 months ago
+by olivemartini, over 1 year ago

 I would buy local fruits and vegetables such as tomatoes, potatoes, corn, lettuce, peppers, onions, celery, turnips, squash And raspberries, strawberries, blueberries, etc. I prefer local produce then products shipped in from California, Mexico or further afar by container whose cleanliness and when harvested is suspect.